 In light of the changing geo-political situation and the weakening monarchy, the royal Jews, later followed by the lords’ Jews, opted for a more local type of legislation: communal privileges.
 Communal privileges, granted either by noble landowners or by the king, acting as owner of royal territories, were the most influential legislation regarding Jews from 1539 onwards.
 It is important to note that the royal Jews did not altogether give up on their covenant with the ruler.
 Rather, “The elders of many of the Jewish communities realized that the general privileges issued by the king could not by themselves guarantee the rights and security of the Jews […] and each community would do well to obtain its own privilege in addition.”
 Thus, in addition to general and regional charters, royal communities began to request communal privileges of the king on a singular basis.
 These can be divided into two main categories.
 The first kind of communal privilege was a reconfirmation of a general privilege for the benefit of a particular community, meant mostly to fortify the status of that community – such as the aforementioned 1549 privilege of Sigismund II Augustus.
 The second, more specific kind of privilege addressed local issues, such as Jewish trade rights and security, on top of the more general charters that framed the Jews’ overall status.
 The latter kind of communal privileges sometimes referred to previously signed pacta, affording them royal legitimacy.
 In the case of the royal Jews, the demand for communal privileges was highly pragmatic, constituting part of an overarching policy that Lederhendler termed “a pattern of tactical alliances.”
 In most cases, it was not intended to supersede general royal legislation but rather to complement it and reinforce its validity.
 As the centralized authority of the king disintegrated and the covenant between the Jews and the royal level of governance began to lose its relevance, the importance of communal privileges in royal cities only increased.
-In this respect, the between the Jews and the king had merely taken on a different form, somewhat reminiscent of the relation between Jews and the noble owner in private towns.
+In this respect, the bond between the Jews and the king had merely taken on a different form, somewhat reminiscent of the relation between Jews and the noble owner in private towns.